PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 Ideally, we aim to have the following accomplished (though this list is not exhaustive):

-1. Create video tutorials to make the user experience easier and further enhance the user understanding about the three repositories.
-The guides should be accessible to the individuals despite of their technical backgrounds.
+1. Create video tutorials to make the user experience easier and further enhance the user's understanding of the three repositories.
+The guides should be accessible to individuals despite their technical backgrounds.
 This can consist of separating it into two distinct levels, namely: beginners and advanced.
 2. Construct visual guides and style formats for new technical writers/contributors, to keep the documentation organic with the codebase, up to date and adhering to our standards.
 3. Instruct beginners on how to document code optimally and effectively with best practices.
 In addition to this, include detailed videos and tutorials on using the application, connecting to the API, etc.

 Additional information follows:

 - **Repos to update:** Talawa-API, Talawa, Talawa-Admin
 - **Skills Required:** The ideal candidate should be familiar with Javascript and in particular Node.js and TypeScript.
-Additionally, they need to be comfortable with using Git/Github and to update the documentation via pull requests.
+Additionally, they need to be comfortable with using Git/Github and updating the documentation via pull requests.
-- **How we measure sucess:** The creation of tutorials and how-to guides in different forms.
+- **How we measure success:** The creation of tutorials and how-to guides in different forms.
 - **Possible Mentors:** Anwer Sayeed (Github: anwersayeed), Tasneem Koushar (Github: tasneemkoushar), Eva Sharma (Github: evasharma12)
 - **Contact details:** Send your CV along with at least two technical writing samples to ![img](/img/email/mentors.png)

 ### Create testing guides for **Talawa**, **Talawa API** and **Talawa-Admin**

-If a developer writes some new code, or modifies an existing code, he might have to test it.
+If a developer writes some new code or modifies an existing code, he might have to test it.
 Thus, writing tests becomes a part of his job.
 The test percent code coverage requirement will incrementally rise with each pull request.
-In some cases the developer may have to write a few extra tests for the code he may not have updated.
+In some cases, the developer may have to write a few extra tests for the code he may not have updated.

 Currently, there are no guides on how to write test codes.
 Thus, the goal of this task is to create proper _How-to guides_ on writing test codes to make the developers' jobs easier.